Evaluation and Statistics

 Using Metrics

-I would like you to be aware of the code{4}lib journal and this article by Zou is pretty cool.
+I would like you to be aware of the code{4}lib journal and this article by Zou.

 Although this article overlaps with some security issues, a topic that we'll cover in the final section,